CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 5. Babies Are Ready to Self-Feed Much Earlier Than You Think

 Most babies are capable of spoon-feeding themselves by 6 to 7 months of age.
-The problem: Most parents are petrified of messes, so they never let it happen or wait far too long.
+The problem: Some parents are petrified of messes, so they never let it happen or wait far too long.
 The good news is the sooner you let them start, the sooner they’ll pick it up and you won’t have to micromanage mealtime.
 When my boys were learning to spoon-feed themselves, I stripped them down to their diaper at mealtime and let them go to town.
 Sure, it’s a little wild and clean up can take a bit, but it’s nothing a few baby wipes can’t handle.
 Fast forward three weeks after starting, and all three of my boys were masters with hardly a single spill during a meal!
 Remember to acknowledge your own sensory sensitivities or resistance to messes, but don’t let that stand in the way of your child’s independence and development.

 6. You Can Finally Eat Meals Together